martyzz1/heroku_proc_scalar_app/README.md

     'celerybd' to 1 workers
     'someotherproc' to 0 workers

-However if the COUNT_BOUNDARY is a positive integer, we use this to determine how many processes to scale to e.g.  if the COUNT_BOUNDARY = 10  and the returned json is as above, then we would scale as follows:-
+However if the COUNT_BOUNDARY is a positive integer, we use this to determine how many processes to scale to - loosly- using ROUND(INT(count/COUNT_BOUNDARY)) e.g.  if the COUNT_BOUNDARY = 10  and the returned json is as above, then we would scale as follows:-

     'celeryd' to 1 worker